 Paradise /ˈpær.ə.daɪs/ Noun: a place or condition of great happiness where everything is exactly as you would like it to be - Cambridge Dictionary

 Quaint and cosy are words that you usually associate with a small town.
 You expect people to know each other more intimately than in the city, but words like luxury and comfort are words that fit better in the beating heart of the city.
-All of that changed when we entered the Country Paradise Guest House.
+All of that changed when we entered the Country Paradise Home.

 The front door opened to reveal a blush large lounge and open plan kitchen.
 I took a deep breath and drank in the space.
-The guest house offers a main bedroom with ensuite bathroom as well as four single rooms, perfect for a large family or a getaway with your extended family.
+The guest house offers a main bedroom with ensuite bathroom as well as four additional rooms, perfect for a large family or a getaway with your extended family.
 The sliding doors in the back open onto a lush lawn and swimming pool, and even though we arrived after sunset, it took some serious negotiation to convince the little ones to wait until the next day to go for a swim.

-We put unpacked the car and began settling in for the night since we already had dinner on the after-work drive from the city.
+We unpacked the car and began settling in for the night since we already had dinner on the after-work drive from the city.
 On the breakfast table, craft gin and a bowl of various fresh berries waited.
 I fixed two fun, fruity, gin and tonics, and a glass of juice for each of the kids.
 In the corner, a fire danced.
 No need to turn on the television.
 Our evening was spent in warm conversation around the fire, a moment that drew us closer to one another.

 We started our days with a delicious breakfast at Ikigai Coffee Bar and Deli.
 The modern quant fusion restaurant had my vote the moment I received my coffee in a double glazed cup on a tiny block of laser engraved wood.
 Origin is a great coffee brand and it delivers on the expectations set by the presentation.
 Breakfast topped off the experience with both their traditional breakfast and egg bomb served on a croissant executed to perfection.
 Our kids were well satisfied by the milkshakes they had instead of coffee.

 Another thing that you do not expect to encounter in a small town is a play park.
-Dedicated play parks have become a bit of a staple in cities over the last five years, but small towns rarely have to economic drivers to justify the investment.
-This truth holds for Swellendam, but the owners wanted to create a place of enjoyment for children to just be children.
+Dedicated play parks have become a bit of a staple in cities over the last five years, but small towns rarely have the economic drivers to justify the investment.
+This truth holds for Swellendam, but the owners of Sulina Faerie Sanctuary wanted to create a place of enjoyment for children to just be children.
 And the result is an extensive garden path with fairies and dwarves to be found around every corner.
 There is also a play area with jungle gym, swings, and a see-saw to help burn off some energy.